 In 2017, a draft DMMP was released to the public for a 30-day public comment period and extended for a total of 105 days for public review.

 In 2018, the Corps completed evaluation of alternatives from the public comment period and continued to engage stakeholders.
 A memorandum of agreement was signed in June 2018 with the city of Wabasha to work in collaboration on a solution, including the possibility of a private/public partnership.
-Based on this engagement and coordination, the Corps rewrote the draft report, requiring a new public review period that was completed in summer 2022.
-The final plan will be finalized in fall of 2022.
-Subsequently, real estate acquisitions will be phased over time, pending prioritization of parcels and availability of funds.
+Based on this engagement and coordination, the Corps rewrote the draft report, and completed a public review on it in summer 2022.
+The final plan was completed in spring of 2023.
+Implementation of the plan is underway.
+A unique partnering opportunity with Wabasha, Minnesota, referred to as Section 217 was signed in summer 2023.
+Real estate acquisitions will be phased over time, pending prioritization of parcels and availability of funds.